shearwavesplitter/MFASTR/ReadMe.md

 This package is based on the MFAST (Multiple Filter Automatic Splitting Technique) codes.
 It executes the same fortran executables as the original codes but within an R framework.

 The original codes can be found [here](http://mfast-package.geo.vuw.ac.nz/) are the the property of the authors therein.
-If you are not familiar with the codes then review them and their documentation.
-MFASTR attempts replicate their functionality.
+If you are not familiar with the original codes then review them and their documentation.

-This package is still currently in the early stages of development so it is recommended that you use the original codes.
-This package has not been tested for multiple use cases and it not ready for use.
+The aims of this package are to: increase computation speed (with parallel computing), remove dependance on external programs, have a simple installation, and provide flexibility for advanced users.

 #### Installation